Table of Contents

 What medicines will I need to take?

-Many different medicines are used to treat heart failure.
+A variety of medicines are used to treat heart failure.
 You may need one or more medicines, depending on your symptoms.
 Your doctor will talk about these medicines with you.
-It may take some time to find the best type of medicine and the best dosage (amount) of medicine for you.
+It may take some time to find the best type of medicine and the best dosage of medicine for you.

 Several kinds of medicines are commonly used to treat heart failure: